What is CBN? Effects, benefits, and more

 Anything that impacts important systems within your body is capable of producing side effects.
 Side effects for cannabinoids like CBN are uncommon and usually mild if they occur.
 Any side effects may be more noticeable when you use higher concentrations of CBN.*

 The potential side effects of CBN are usually much more mild than the side effects people may experience when they use over-the-counter sleep aids, or hormone supplements like melatonin.
 Some people experience drowsiness when they use CBN, but that may be the entire point.
-If you’re using a cannabinoid to fall asleep, it only makes sense to expect that it might make you feel a bit sleepy.*

 The bottom line

 CBN is a fascinating cannabinoid with major potential for natural sleep support.
-It could be the difference between a snoozed alarm and a natural, refreshed awakening—a feeling you deserve to experience every single day.
+It could be the difference between a snoozed alarm and a natural, refreshed awakening — a feeling you deserve to experience every single day.

 *This statement has not been evaluated by the Food & Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.